 Connected Capitalism: How Jewish Wisdom Can Transform Work

-In our present state of disconnect and loss, Connected Capitalism offers us a deeper and more satisfying approach to both work and life – one that is rooted in relationships, trust, forgiveness, and empathy.
+In our present state of disconnect and loss, Connected Capitalism offers us a deeper and more satisfying approach to both work and life.

 What should our post-COVID work world look like?